Donald Trump Told Emmanuel Macron France Should Leave European Union And Called NATO 'As Bad As NAFTA'

 Axios reporter Jonathan Swan wrote that he heard the comment read by an official directly from transcribed notes of the private conversations among the G7 leaders.
 With the exception of Japan, all of the G7 nations are also key members of NATO.

-Trump has repeatedly said that he believes the U.S. should pull out of the NAFTA trade deal, as Vox has reported, which would indicate that he holds similar beliefs about NATO based on his reported comment at the G7.
+Trump has repeatedly said that he believes the U.S. should pull out of the NAFTA trade deal, as Vox has reported, which would indicate that he holds similar beliefs about NATO, based on his reported comment at the G7.

-The reports of Trump’s comments came one day after the White House announced that Trump would hold his first one-on-one “summit” meeting with Russian President Vladimir Putin on July 16 in Helsinki, Finland, as The Washington Post reported.
+The reports of Trump’s comments came one day after the White House announced that Trump would hold his first one-on-one “summit” meeting with Russian President Vladimir Putin on July 16 in Helsinki, Finland, as the Washington Post reported.

-Trump made a third comment that worried leaders both in the United States and in allied nations, posting to his Twitter feed on Thursday a message that appeared to accept Russia’s denial of 2016 election meddling, as The Inquisitr reported.
+Trump made a third comment that worried leaders both in the United States and in allied nations, posting to his Twitter feed on Thursday a message that appeared to accept Russia’s denial of 2016 election meddling, as the Inquisitr reported.

-Trump’s comments, especially coming so close to his unsupervised meeting with Putin, have alarmed European leaders, according to The Guardian, because they seem align closely with what experts say are Putin’s efforts to undermine Western democracies, and allied institutions such as NATO and the E.U.
+Trump’s comments, especially coming so close to his unsupervised meeting with Putin, have alarmed European leaders, according to The Guardian, because they seem to align closely with what experts say are Putin’s efforts to undermine Western democracies, and allied institutions such as NATO and the E.U.

 “Just at the moment when the West requires unity, it’s disintegrating,” wrote Politico magazine Russia expert James Kirchick.
 “Unlike any American president of the postwar age, Trump’s 19th century worldview seems to accord with a Russian sphere of interest in Europe.
 For the next four years at least, it is an open question whether there will be any American leadership to corral Europeans together against Russian aggression and subversion.”